ricber/data-science-course/README.md

 # Practical Data Science Lessons

-This the teaching material that I use for laboratory lessons on practical data science applied to agriculture for the following courses:
+This is the teaching material that I use for laboratory lessons on practical data science for the following courses:
 *   Data Analytics for Smart Agriculture (I semester, Politecnico di Milano, Milan campus)
 *   Data Harvesting and Data Analysis for Agriculture (II semester, Politecnico di Milano, Cremona campus)